TheOpenSI/CoSMIC/README.md

 1. Open the `.env` file in the root directory of the project and set the following variables:
   - `DATABASE_USER`: Specify the username for the Postgres database.
   - `DATABASE_PASSWORD`: Specify the password for the Postgres database.
   - `PGADMIN_USER`: Specify the username for PGAdmin.
+Ex. root@root.com
   - `PGADMIN_PASSWORD`: Specify the password for PGAdmin.

 2. Once the `.env` file is configured, run the following command to start the services with Postgres: